This post may contain some affiliate links. If you make a purchase via the l link I will earn a small reward at no cost to you.

 You will need a comfortable nursing bra in the right size and a pack of nursing pads.
 Stock up on nursing pads whether your planning on breastfeeding or not s you will still have leaks.
 You need to change your breast pads regularly to help to prevent thrush.
 I have found Lansinoh to be the most comfortable and absorbent.

 Lansinoh is amazing at fixing sore and cracked nipples.
+This is another practical postpartum item that I just couldn’t have managed without.
 Put it on after every breastfeed and leave it to soak in.
 It helps you to feel better straight away and you can carry on breastfeeding while you are wearing it.
 It is also great at fixing sore and cracked lips!

 If you need some extra help in those first few days then take some Ibruprofen to help reduce any swelling.